DJYazan/Roblox-Internals/README.md

 A script designed for Roblox Internals.
 Currently only has Synapse X, am working on other Internals.

+It can be detected very easily but you should replace globals with readfile and writefile (if on executor) but it works perfectly fine in studio if a server loadstring!

 The script is open source and free to use

 If you use my code to make your own projects please do the following: